moby/moby/docs/sources/index.rst

   commit``).

 Each use of ``docker`` is documented here.
-The features of Docker are currently in active development, so this documention will change frequently.
+The features of Docker are currently in active development, so this documentation will change frequently.

 For an overview of Docker, please see the `Introduction